tangshuang/process.args/README.md

 ```
 gulp build --path="./js" preview -b ---without-feedback go --link="http://www.google.com"
 ```

 Let's look at `---without-feedback`.
-This means, `build` and `preview` task will both be set `-without-feedback`, go will not be set bcause of position behind.
+This means, `build` and `preview` task will both be set `without-feedback`, go will not be set bcause of position behind.

 If you set a key twice, the value will be a array.